We consistently hear from clients that saving for retirement tops their list of important financial goals.

 In 2021, you can contribute up to $19,500 per year — and a catch-up contribution of $6,500 per year if you’re 50 years of age or over — to a Roth 401k.
 However, the annual contribution limit for Roth IRAs is much lower: just $6,000 per year, or $7,000 if you’re 50 years of age or over.

 Another big difference between the Roth 401k and the Roth IRA is the eligibility criteria.
 If you make too much money, you can’t open or contribute to a Roth IRA.
-More specifically, for tax year 2021, you are not eligible for a Roth IRA if your modified adjusted gross income (MAGI) is above $139,000 (if you are single, head of household, or married filing separately and you didn’t live with your spouse during the year) or $206,000 (for married couples filing jointly) in 2019, you aren’t eligible for a Roth IRA.
+More specifically, for tax year 2021, you are not eligible for a Roth IRA if your modified adjusted gross income (MAGI) is above $139,000 (if you are single, head of household, or married filing separately and you didn’t live with your spouse during the year) or $206,000 (for married couples filing jointly) in 2020, you aren’t eligible for a Roth IRA.

 With Roth 401ks, the only eligibility criteria is that your employer offers this option.